atribecalledarty/i-manage/README.md

 iManage is used to help Luna manage her fellow wizards and witches that reside in her apartment complex, Luna's Cabins.

 Luna's Cabins is an apartment complex with 12 units.
-The application will calculate the tenant's balance based on previous payments and how many months have passed since the move-in date.
+The application calculates the tenant's balance based on previous payments and how many months have passed since the move-in date.
 Luna can login and assign/remove users from units.
 Tenants/Residents can also login to their accounts, make payments to his/her balance, and see payment history.